-Western Puerto Rico
+Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Tropical Paradise

-The western coast of Puerto Rico a tropical paradise with surf towns, palm lined beaches and sunset views.
+The western coast of Puerto Rico is a tropical paradise with surf towns, palm lined beaches and sunset views.
 It’s best known for the districts of Rincón and Aguadilla.
 The relaxing atmosphere is best enjoyed on a surf board at sea or under an umbrella on shore with a piña colada in hand.

 Rincón

 Rincón is a tropical destination famed for its surfing, laid back vibes and large “expat” population.
 The district is centered around two main areas, Centro Puntas and Rincón Pueblo.
-Each has their own atmosphere, beaches and nightlife.
+Each has its own atmosphere, beaches and nightlife.

 Centro Puntas.
 A sleepy stretch of Rincón dotted with colorful homes, verdant hillsides and beaches that wrap around the island far western point.
-Surf schools provide lessons while oceanfront restaurants provide offer views of surf breaks.
-The
+Surf schools provide lessons while oceanfront restaurants offer views of surf breaks.

 Rincón Pueblo.
 The town center is a hub for activity in Rincón while capturing the laidback vibes of the island’s west coast.
 It’s home to weekly markets, cocktail bars, roadside cafes, island boutiques and Puerto Rican restaurants.